aisk/pick/README.rst

 |

-**pick** is a small python library to help you create curses based interactive selection list in the terminal.
+**pick** is a small python library to help you create cursor-based interactive selection list in the terminal.

 .. image:: https://github.com/wong2/pick/raw/master/example/basic.gif
    :alt: Demo